Table of Contents Search for printer HOME

 Meanwhile a variety of new evidence suggested that the recent warming was exceptional even if one looked back many centuries — another unambiguous fingerprint of human influence.
 Beginning in the 1960s, a few historians and meteorologists had labored to discover variations of climate by digging through historical records of events like freezes and storms.
 For example, had the disastrous harvest of 1788 helped spark the French Revolution?
 Scholars found it difficult to derive an accurate picture, let alone quantitative data, from old manuscripts.
 Increasingly laborious projects hacked away at the problem.(43b) As one example among many, by 2004 an international team had analyzed hundreds of thousands of weather observations recorded in 18th and 19th century ships' logs in a dozen languages.
 Whaling ships in particular might have the only record for vast stretches of the planet.
 Analyzing old records was tricky — for example, ocean temperatures measured with a thermometer in a canvas bucket of seawater had to be adjusted for the cooling that took place as the bucket was hauled aboard.
 It was thus necessary to dig out just how temperatures had been taken.
 The effort paid off in 2008 when a group reported that a switch of methods in 1945 (to measuring water piped into a ship) had created a spurious drop in ocean temperature readings, exaggerating the global temperature dip of the 1950s.The labor of reconciling different types of measurements seemed endless, but the magnitude of the errors was gradually beaten down.(44)

 For the distant past, tree rings in fossil wood were the most widely used measure — and therefore the most controversial.
 As early as the 1920s, a few scientists had used rings in ancient logs as a measure of past climates, claiming that the width of a ring varied with a season's rainfall.
 The studies were attacked as unreliable until the 1960s, when new research showed that the rings did track rainfall in dry regions, but elsewhere they varied according to other factors.
 In particular, temperature was the crucial factor for certain trees at high altitudes and high latitudes.
-For example, the venerable bristlecone pines of California survive for millenia on their bleak mountaintops like taoistic recluses in a Chinese painting, growing imperceptibly in close harmony with the changes of snow cover and sunlight.
+For example, the venerable bristlecone pines of California survive for millennia on their bleak mountaintops like taoist recluses in a Chinese painting, growing imperceptibly in close harmony with the changes of snow cover and sunlight.

 <=>Solar variation